Rent to Own in Arizona

 Option To Purchase Program

 An Option to Purchase program is a contract that allows you, the buyer, the exclusive right to purchase the property.
 Typically the tenant will sign both a customary rental lease agreement and an agreement that provides him/her the first right of refusal should a seller decide to sell.
-It might also have language that discusses how the price will be determined should the sale occur.
-The main protection provided for the tenant is that once the terms are agreed to, the seller cannot sell the property out from under him/her without him first having that “Option” to buy.
+It might also have language that discusses how the purchase price will be determined should the sale occur.
+The main protection provided for the tenant is that once the terms are agreed to, the seller cannot sell the property out from under him/her without him first having that “Option” to buy the house.

 Seller Carry Program